New Zealand wins $1.8b trade deal with EU at eleventh hour

 Some international commentators had floated the idea of Ukraine giving up territory to appease Russia.
 Ardern's statements in Brussels today suggest New Zealand is very unlikely to back such a move.

-New Zealand and the EU also signed a policing deal, agreeing to greater collaboration between the New Zealand police and European agency, Europol.
+New Zealand and the EU also signed a policing deal, agreeing to greater collaboration between the New Zealand police and European agency Europol.